Home GCC compiler size benchmarks

 That’s a good question.
 Well, if you’re writing your software from the scratch now, then probably you should.
 But if you have an old project which is compiling with an old GCC version, then this doesn’t mean that it will also compile with -Wallin the newer version.
 That’s because between those two versions there might be some new warnings and errors that doesn’t allow the build.
 Hence, you need to edit your code and correct all the warnings and errors.
 If the code is not that big, then the effort may not be that much; but if the code is large then it means that you may need to spend much time on it.
 It’s even worse if you’re porting code that is not yours.

-Therefore, the compiler version does matter for the binary size for all the available optimisation flags and depending your code size and processor you might need to choose between those versions depending your needs.
+Therefore, the compiler version does matter for the binary size for all the available optimization flags and depending your code size and processor you might need to choose between those versions depending your needs.

 Have fun!